Personal Independence Payment (PIP)

 Companion entitlement (Scotland only)

 If you receive the standard or enhanced rate of the daily living component of PIP, you will be eligible for a Companion Card, allowing a companion to travel with you for free.
-You should contact your local authority or visit Transport Scotland for further information.back to top
+Contact Transport Scotland on 0141 272 7100 or your local council for more information.back to top

 Residence and presence